frostbyte134/frostbyte134.github.io/_posts/2018-04-12-fundamental-subspaces.markdown

 ### (3) Column space (\\(R^m\\), with \\(r\\) basis)
 * Space spanned by the columns
-* Row operation does not change the column space, since the nullspace remains same
+* Row operation does not change the dependencies between column space (the combination which produced 0 with columns remain the same)
 __Proof__: After the row operation, the matrix (in row sense) will look like \\[\begin{bmatrix} \textrm{row a} \\\ \vdots \\\ \textrm{row a + row b} \end{bmatrix}\\]
 1. Linear combinations of columns which produced 0 vector remains the same, since the \\(\textrm{row a}\\) is copied directly into another row.
 2. Linear combinations of columns which did not produced 0 vector remains the same, for the same reason